 - Relate your answers back to the person specification and show how you match up with each point

 - Give evidence for your claims

-Now you know all the top tips for writing your application, get started on applications with these consumer, retail and FMCG graduate programmes.
+Now you know all the top tips for writing your application, get started and browse graduate jobs with consumer, retail and FMCG.